NiranjanHebli/docker/nc in docker.md

 ### Use Netcat to connect to the Docker container from another machine and send a message.

-1) Open AWS console and launch an instance
+1) Open AWS console and launch an instance/Open Unix-Based Operating System

 2) Install Dependencies and enable docker